ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 5.md

 1) Write `this.setState` and provide an updater function.
 Get the state by passing it in the function, then return the opposite of our current state.
 We are essentially toggling states.

-2) Based off state.running, set the interval or pause the time.
-If it is running, clear the existing interval (remember that running true shows 'Stop' on the first button).
+2) Based off `state.running`, set the interval or pause the time.
+If it is running, clear the existing interval (remember that `running: true` shows 'Stop' on the first button).
 If not, set the interval.

-3) Use `clearInterval` to stop a timer set by `setInterval`. `clearInterval` must take a variable, so give the setInterval identifer a handler.
-Assign setInterval to this.timer.
+3) Use `clearInterval` to stop a timer set by `setInterval`. `clearInterval` must take a variable, so give the `setInterval` identifier a handler.
+Assign `setInterval` to `this.timer`.

 4) Put what was in the previous `handleRunClick` method into the `else` part of the statement.